cormullion/Thebes.jl/docs/src/polys.md

 ![chess board example](assets/figures/chessboard.svg)

-The polygon is constructed in `plist` and then `pin()` applies its gfunction on it.
+The polygon is constructed in `plist` and then `pin()` applies its custom gfunction to it.

 ## Surfaces

-A surface plot like the following also works quite well.
-It's just that each new polygon hides the ones behind it.
+A surface plot like the following also works quite well, mainly because each new polygon hides the ones behind it.

 ```@example
 using Thebes, Luxor, Colors # hide